Efficient Path Generation with Curvature Guarantees by Mollification: Introduction

-In this paper, we propose an inexpensive path generation method based on \emph{mollifying} non-differentiable paths, e.g., piecewise functions, using mollifier functions.
-Mollifiers are smooth functions that, via convolution, approximate non-smooth functions arbitrarily close.
-They have been extensively used in partial differential equations~\cite{Evans2022-PDE} and in studying the non-vanishing of generalized Riemann zeta functions~\cite{cech2025optimalitymollifiers}.
-From an engineering perspective, mollifiers are used in signal and image processing to estimate the original probability distribution of variables under measurement error~\cite{hohage2024mollifier}.
-However, to the best of the authors' knowledge, mollifiers have not been applied to path generation problems, despite their natural fit for robotics applications.
-For example, given a finite collection of ordered waypoints, it produces a path that can be arbitrarily close, in the Euclidean sense, to the segments connecting the waypoints sequentially.
+Mollification offers a principled approach to path generation.
+For example, given a finite collection of ordered waypoints, it produces a smooth curve that approximates the piecewise-linear route to an arbitrary degree of Euclidean closeness.
 For this specific generated path, our method is well-suited for unicycle-like robots that travel at constant speed with heading-rate constraints; i.e., we can guarantee a maximum curvature for the generated path at the mild cost of slightly deviating from these connecting segments—an unavoidable trade-off, since the union of segments produces a non-differentiable path.
 Our approach is particularly appealing because it is computationally inexpensive as it can be run on small microcontrollers, and the resulting path, in its parametric representation, can be followed using path-following techniques based on modern guiding vector fields~\cite{weijiaarticlegvf}.
 We also show how our method can generate 3D paths and guarantee several properties for generic sets of input points, including convexity preservation, enclosure of the generated path, and bounded maximum length when the input is also closed.

-The article is organized as follows, Section \ref{sec: problem} introduces the mollifier functions and the problem formulation.
+The article is organized as follows, Section \ref{sec: problem} introduces the mollifier functions and the requirements for the path generation problem.
 Section \ref{sec: res} explores which geometrical and analytical aspects of the original function are affected by mollification.
 Convexity, concavity and quasiconvexity are treated, as well as the length of the path and the curvature.
 Section \ref{sec: exp} validates the theoretical findings numerically and experimentally.
 We end the article with some conclusions in Section \ref{sec: con}.